Hugh Lyon Playfair: Biography

 Owing to ill-health he was sent back to Britain to recover.
-His ship moored at St. Helena en route and he where he met and interviewed Napoleon.
+His ship moored at St. Helena en route and there he met and interviewed Napoleon.
 His second period of duty in India was much less eventful.

 In 1834 he retired from the army to St Andrews where he served as Provost from 1842 till his death in 1861.
 Whilst Provost he is credited with building St Andrews Public Library, agreeing that the railway network (St Andrews Railway) be extended to serve the town, and achieving various grants for improvements to St Andrews University.
 He also revived St Andrews Golf Club which had fallen into disrepair in the 1850s due to under-use.
 In his time, St Andrews "was transformed into a thriving modern burgh".

 In 1856 he became a Knight Bachelor, and in the same year was awarded received an honorary doctorate of Doctor of Laws (LL.D) by the University of St Andrews.

 Playfair took an interest in photography during its pioneer years and worked with Sir David Brewster to develop the calotype process.
 Though not a member, Playfair was one of the founders of the Edinburgh Calotype Club one of the world's first photographic societies (1843).